-Musician/philanthropist Herb Alpert, co-founder with his wife, Lani Hall, of the Herb Alpert Foundation, is funding the core element of the $9.5 million Harlem School of the Arts – Renaissance Project.
+Musician/philanthropist Herb Alpert, co-founder with his wife, Lani Hall, of the Herb Alpert Foundation, have funded the core element of the $9.5 million Harlem School of the Arts “Renaissance Project.”
 Following discussions with WSDG Founding Partner, John Storyk, the Alpert’s were convinced that the leading architectural/acoustic/systems design firm embodied a philosophical synergy that fully aligned with their goals for the school building’s renovation.

 WSDG Partner/COO/Project Manager, Joshua Morris describes the scope of the project as, “An ambitious opportunity to establish a multi-purpose performance space for Harlem School of the Arts students.
 The building’s 3500 square-foot main lobby features a two-story high glass wall facing St. Nicholas Avenue,” he adds.

 The renovation of the entire 45,600 square-foot building is distinguished by the replacement 40-year-old building’s original two-story ‘Brutalist-style’ brick exterior.
 That structure was replaced by a double-height, glass wall angled at 5-degrees off the vertical, and analogous to the Appel Room which WSDG helped create for the Jazz At